In 2018, the American Petroleum Institute (API) invited Crystol Energy to submit a bid for a project on “Gulf of Mexico Policy Initiatives”.

 About the API

 Formed in 1919, API is the only US trade association representing all facets of the natural gas and oil industry.
-API’s more than 600 members which provide most of the US energy and include large integrated companies, as well as exploration and production, refining, marketing, pipeline, and marine businesses, and service and supply firms.
+API’s more than 600 members provide most of the US energy and include large integrated companies, as well as exploration and production, refining, marketing, pipeline, and marine businesses, and service and supply firms.
 API was formed in 1919 as a standards-setting organisation.
 API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.
 For more info, click here.